Learning to Fly: Let's simulate evolution in Rust (pt 2)

 This snippet contains two unidiomatic constructs and one potential bug - let's start with the latter.

-1. Given inputs.len() < self.weights.len(),
+1. When inputs.len() < self.weights.len(),

-2. Given inputs.len() == self.weights.len(),
+2. When inputs.len() == self.weights.len(),

-3. Given inputs.len() > self.weights.len().
+3. When inputs.len() > self.weights.len().

 Our code lays on the assumption that #2 is always true, but it's a silent assumption: we don't enforce it anywhere!
 If we mistakenly passed less or more inputs, we'd get either an invalid result or a crash.